Moortan/github-udemy/README.md

 At this repo im testing different git commands.

 ## Testing
-Im adding some text to test git merging
+Im adding some text to test git merging.
+This line wass added after creating new branch